How To Prep for Anal Sex: A Step-by-Step Guide

 Here’s how to prep for anal penetration on your own:

-• Lube up.
+• Use lubricant.
 Whether you’re planning on using a finger or a sex toy, lube up to keep things slippery and comfortable.

 • Lie down.
 Lie on your back with your legs open and knees bent.
 Breathe deeply and relax.